Posters

 Streetcar Website

 As a photographer, a lot of my posters use a photograph as the starting point (and I make no apology for that …).
-For ‘Streetcar’, I wanted to capture the macho violence of Stanley Kowalski’s life, and how it destroys Blanche’s memories of the Antebellum Southern mansion where she grew up.
+For ‘Streetcar’, I wanted to capture the macho violence of Stanley Kowalski’s life, and how it destroys Blanche’s memories of the antebellum Southern mansion where she grew up.
 Smashing the glass was tricky, but not as much as getting the fracture lines to show up.
 The whiskey was real, and got drunk several times before I was happy with the shot … I was careful to include a Jack and a Queen in the poker cards.

 *